 Essence of this Article

 Prompt diagnosis and treatment of deep vein thrombosis (DVT) is essential to decrease both the risk of recurrence and a potentially fatal pulmonary embolism (PE).
-Traditionally, initial treatment of DVT and PE begins with a parenteral anticoagulant, transitioning to longer-term Vitamin K antagonist (VKA) therapy.
-Another option is the direct Factor Xa inhibitor rivaroxaban, an oral anticoagulant.
-This single-drug approach removes the need for overlapping administration of heparin and a VKA, which can be complex owing to the requirement for coagulation monitoring and dose-adjustment of the VKA.
+Traditionally, treatment of DVT and PE begins with a parenteral anticoagulant, overlapping with and transitioning to longer-term treatment with a vitamin K antagonist (VKA).
+Novel oral anticoagulants (OACs) provide an alternative option for the treatment of DVT and PE, and overcome many of the practical limitations associated with VKAs.
+The updated 2014 European Society of Cardiology (ESC) guidelines now recommend the novel OACs rivaroxaban, dabigatran, apixaban and edoxaban as alternatives to traditional therapy for the treatment of PE in patients with a low/intermediate risk for early mortality.
 The use of compression stockings is an important adjunct to pharmacological treatment in patients with DVT.
-Other venous thromboembolism (VTE) treatment approaches may include: surgery; catheter-guided thrombectomy; or thrombolytic therapy.
+Other venous thromboembolism (VTE) treatment approaches may include surgery catheter-guided thrombectomy or thrombolytic therapy.

 Venous thromboembolism is a serious public health concern

 The most effective and economical approach to decreasing the burden of VTE is to prevent the development of DVT and PE in patients at high risk.

 DVT and PE continue to be a common problem in hospitalized patients, and in some cases this may be attributable to underutilization of thromboprophylaxis.
 DVT and PE also develop spontaneously in nonhospitalized patients.
 Prompt diagnosis and treatment of DVT are essential to decrease the risk of recurrence, potentially fatal PE and other long-term complications.

 The goals of DVT and PE treatment are: